cztomsik/rur/README.md

     r.go('edit-user', {id: 1});

-## HTML5 urls
+## HTML5
-Currently unsupported because:
+Currently unsupported

   - IE9 does not support `pushState()` at all
   - IE10/Edge support is still buggy
   - not even Firefox & Webkit currently behave the same
-  - it requires global link handler (so the default action is prevented and `pushState()` is used) which is kinda hacky and unmodular (and will take some time to implement correctly)

-It is probably going to appear in future (with little or no change in the current API)
+It is probably going to appear in future with little or no change in current API but it will take some to implement correctly